dottenad/reviewgenieknowledgebase/docs/landingpages/what-is-a-landing-page.md

 ---
-title: "What Is A Landing Page?"
+title: "What is a Landing Page?"
 sidebar_position: 1
 ---

-# What Is A Landing Page?
+# What is a Landing Page?

 A **Landing Page** is a dedicated page where you send your customers to collect reviews through ReviewStream.
 These pages serve as the bridge between your business and your customer’s feedback.